Wednesdays at

 Citabria Phillips

 Citabria has experience both dancing and teaching International Standard and American Smooth ballroom, Lindy Hop, West Coast Swing, and Salsa and more.
 She studied extensively through the Ballroom Teachers College in SF, where she learned both the leader and follower role of many dances, along with how to be an inspiring teacher and coach.
-Citabria has also competed nationally and internationally with much success, including garnering several titles in Dancesport as North American Champion, as well as medaling at worldwide Gay Games.
+Citabria has also competed nationally and internationally with much success, including garnering several titles in Dancesport as North American Champion, as well as medaling at the worldwide Gay Games.
 Citabria offers private lessons, group classes, and teaches many different styles of social and competitive dance.

 For private lessons email Citabria at: Citabria@oaklandqueerdance.com